sefabey/fear_of_crime_paper/src/london_slangs_twitter.md

   </script>
 </div>

-**Comments:** term used to query twitter api was **Ounto Nation**.
-Returned only 3 tweets, which referce to youtube videos.
+**Comments:** term used to query twitter API was **Ounto Nation**.
+Returned only 3 tweets, which reference to YouTube videos.
 Not much sentiment observed.
 Not very useful for studying further.

 ### 6) Term: **Aggy**